 This moving celebration was the culmination of an 18 month partnership between the Wadawurrung and Corangamite CMA to ensure Traditional Owners have a central voice in the management of waterways on their Country.
 Wadawurrung inclusion on the technical panel of the latest FLOWS study for the Barwon system identified the importance of protecting culturally significant species like the Eel, maintaining deep pools and the recognition of confluences as culturally important places.

-This important work informed the Wadawurrung’s decision to create a Buniya Binak with the women of their community, and it was an honor to share the launch of the Eel trap and their celebration of water on Wadawurrung Country.
+This important work informed the Wadawurrung’s decision to create a Buniya Binak with the women of their community, led by Wadawurrung woman Tammy Gilson.
+It was an honor to share the launch of the Eel trap and their celebration of water on Wadawurrung Country.

 Acknowledgement: The 500 megalitre delivery of water was secured through the collaboration of Corangamite Catchment Management Authority, Wathaurung Aboriginal Corporation, Victorian Environmental Water Holder (VEWH), Department of Environment, Land, Water and Planning (DELWP) and Central Highlands Water.